 Very few people realize that it’s possible for a region to have so little rainfall that it’s almost arid, while also having a cool, mild climate, but that is Berlin’s situation.
 The city is reasonably well-supplied with trees and parks.
 But a closer look at the river Spree reveals that if its current was any slower, it would be questionable whether it meets the definition of “river”.
-And in fact it is not uncommon for the current to stop altogether or even flow backwards.
+It’s not unheard of for the current to stop altogether or even flow backwards.
 Some of this is natural and some is due to human activity.
 Low rainfall is normal for the region.
-Human activities, on the other hand, are the primary cause of the slow-to-backwards river currents and the sole reason the forests are drying out.
+Human activities, on the other hand, are the primary cause of the slow-to-backwards river currents and the main reason the forests are drying out, which, again, pre-dates the climate change impacts.
 These are all consequences of Berlin’s water resource management, historical events, and coal mining in the region.
 All the factors, natural and man-made, are exacerbated by the climate crisis.

 This is more than just trivia for weather fans.
-It means Berlin needs to manage its water supply just as meticulously as hot sunny arid places do.
+It means Berlin needs to manage its water supply just as meticulously as hot sunny arid places do, and stop spending down its water capital.
 But Berlin hasn’t done that.
 Thirty-plus years after the Wall came down, the city still doesn’t have a water management plan.
-Several water supply plants don’t even have formal agreements with the city – in other words they’re operating without a permit.
+Several water supply plants don’t even have formal agreements with the city – in other words they’re literally operating without a permit.
 Somewhere along the way it was decided, apparently, that devil-may-care and live-fast-die-young are suitable operating principles for a municipal utility.